A Trail Across the East Plateau:

 The trailhead is located just west of the East Entrance ranger station along Route 9 in the upper East Canyon.
 Follow the short dirt road to the parking area.
 If you are planning on doing the one-way hike to the Grotto, it may be preferable to arrange a drop-off or pay one of the Springdale outfitters for shuttle service to the trailhead.

-Hiking from the East Entrance to Weeping Rock:
+Hiking from the East Entrance to Jolley Gulch:

 Starting at the East Entrance Trailhead, the East Rim is a very well-defined sandy trail that heads north into wonderland of the White Cliffs as it makes its gradual ascent to the top of the plateau.
 If you catch this stretch of trail during sunrise, it is a special experience; the section of trail in Cave Canyon is the most quiet corner of Zion.
 The first few miles of this trail are quite child-friendly and might make a nice leisurely stroll if you intend to hike only a few miles and then turn around.

-Once on the main paved trail, you will feel like you are suddenly out of the wilderness as you bump into the multitude of people hiking to and from Observation Point.
-Now it's a simple, but knee-breaking task to follow the paved trail as it rapidly descends another 1200 feet out Echo Canyon and down into the main canyon.
-Once out of Echo Canyon, you get a great view of Angels Landing across the way and you will pass the spur trail to Hidden Canyon to end up at Weeping Rock.
+Once on the main paved trail, you will feel like you are suddenly out of the wilderness.
+Now it's a simple, but knee-breaking task to follow the paved trail as it rapidly descends another 1200 feet and makes its way through a magical section of lower Echo Canyon.
+(When the trail from Weeping Rock was still open, this was a highlight of the hike up to Observation Point.)

 Alternate Hiking Ideas for the East Rim Trail: